How does the respiratory system work with the circulatory system

 That’s easy.

-You have explained all these in multicellular organisms but there are organisms too that are unicellular i.e. composed of one cell how do these processes occur in them?
+You have explained all these in multicellular organisms but there are organisms that are unicellular i.e. composed of one cell how do these processes occur in them?

 That’s a good question.